Chakradhar-Jeereddy/k8-resources/statefulset/statefulset.md

 ***Deployment vs StatefulSet***
 1. statefulset is for DB related applications, deployment is for applications.
 2. Headless service is mandatory for statefulset, not required for deployment.
 3. PV, PVC are mandatory for statefulset.
+Uses volumeclaimtemplate which is like pvc.
+4. Pod names are random in deployment, pod names are fixed in statefulset
+5. Pods are created in orderly maner.
+Statefulest -0/1/2.
+6. They are destroyed in orderly manner one by one.
+7. It preservs pod names because in case pod crash, new replica will attach to same disk/pvc
+8. Claims is associated with the pod names.
+A PVC, PV,disk created for each replica.

 - What is headless service?